-- encourage teachers to share their Bush Blitz TeachLive experience with their schools and wider education networks and to embed citizen science in their curriculum
+- encourage teachers to share their Bush Blitz TeachLive experience with their schools and wider communities, through implementing biodiversity and conservation projects or activities.

 Who is eligible?

-You do not need to be science-trained nor an experienced biological sciences teacher, you just need to be passionate about science, science teaching and keen to share your experiences with your school community.
+You do not need to be STEM or geography trained nor an experienced teacher, you just need to be passionate about STEM/geography, STEM/geography teaching and keen to share your experiences with your school community.
 We particularly encourage teachers who might benefit from participation.
-These could include teachers less confident in teaching the biological sciences, experienced teachers who are keen to improve their fieldwork skills in order to instruct their students and/or teachers that want to actively demonstrate to their students the biodiversity of Australian ecosystems.
+These could include teachers less confident in teaching the STEM disciplines, experienced teachers who are keen to improve their fieldwork skills in order to instruct their students and/or teachers that want to actively demonstrate to their students the biodiversity of Australian ecosystems.
 Bush Blitz TeachLive provides the opportunity to broaden teacher knowledge and experiences beyond the classroom.

-- be an individual member of your state or territory Science Teachers Association.
-Join now!
+- Two positions will be allocated to financial members (school or individual) of the relevant state or territory Science Teachers Association.

 Please note: If you have participated in an expedition through the EarthWatch TeachLive or TeachWild program in the last 2 years your application will receive lower priority.